About the Senior Staff

 Esther’s favorite quotes are “Life is What is Happening While You are Out Making Plans” and “Life is a Journey, not a Destination.”

-In her personal time, Esther enjoys Toastmasters (a fun and engaging speaker/leadership club), good food and conversation, nature, health and nutrition and sharing time with her parents who now just made the big move of a lifetime from NY/Sheepshead Bay.
+In her personal time, Esther enjoys Toastmasters (a fun and engaging speaker/leadership club), good food and conversation, nature, health and nutrition and sharing time with family and friends.
 She has been told she has a great sense of humor, has been a “calm in the storm” and believes a smile and humor can help go a long way.

 Esther is looking forward to meeting you in person and starting new memories.